mendrik/feather/feather-docs/content/basics/index.md

 Your application will be a collection of classes that must extend ```feather.core.Widget```.
 The widget class itself inherits other internal classes in the following order, which represent different aspects of the framework.
 Within the classes you can decorate methods to enhance the instances.
-Decorators are collected throughout the class hierarchy, which allows you to extends your own widget class with shared functionality.
+Decorators are collected throughout the class hierarchy, which allows you to extend your own widget class with shared functionality.

 ```
 MyWidget -> (?) -> Widget -> Observable -> RouteAware -> Subscribable -> EventAware -> MediaQueryAware -> Object